Truman-Leo/learngit/README.md

 ### fatal: refuse to merge unrelated histories.

 According to my practice, git rm the file, and git clone remote repository as local again.
 I tried to git rm the file, and git init again -> git pull, and I failed to make the origin and master the same line.

+### how to add a folder in git repository?

+git doesn't store empty folders.
+Just make sure there's a file in the folder like *doc/foo.txt* and run git add doc or *git add doc/foo.txt* and the folder will be added to your local repo once you've committed (and appear on github once you've pushed it).

 ### any more?